-At St Swithun’s, we follow the statutory objectives of the National English Curriculum.
+At St Swithun’s, we follow the statutory objectives of the national English Curriculum.
 We believe that the development of skills in reading, writing and spoken language is integral to the teaching of every curriculum subject.
 Our aim is to ensure our children are able to communicate fluently and competently so that they may share their thoughts and ideas with others.

-Throughout our English curriculum we teach: reading, spelling and phonics, handwriting, punctuation, grammar, vocabulary development, construction of sentences and organisation of whole tests.
+Throughout our English curriculum, we teach reading, spelling and phonics, handwriting, punctuation, grammar, vocabulary development, construction of sentences and organisation of whole tests.

 Our main goal is to foster a lifelong love of reading.
-We use a variety of reading schemes which supplement each other.
+We use a variety of reading schemes that supplement each other.
 These are Bug Club, Rigby, Oxford Reading Tree and Collins Big Cat.
 All are colour encoded to ensure smooth progression and a variety of choices for the pupils.

 Writing is taught through a cross-curricular approach centred on the current topic of that term.
 In literacy lessons, children will focus on the writing skills and techniques that are a focus of the primary curriculum.
 They will also work on editing, improving and redrafting work.
 Opportunities are provided for children to apply their written skills in a range of relevant and purposeful scenarios within literacy and across the curriculum and children are proud to share their work.
 Throughout all subjects, a strong emphasis is placed on the correct use of spelling, punctuation and grammar.